berndruecker/flowing-retail/rest/README.md

 # Flowing Retail / REST

 This folder contains services that connect via REST.
-Currently this is reduced to showcasing resilience patterns.
+Currently, this is reduced to showcasing resilience patterns.

 # Sample service demonstrating stateful resilience patterns in a REST environment

-This sample (micro-)service can retrieve payments and therefor needs to be called via REST.
-It requires an upstream REST service to charge credit cards.
+This sample REST (micro-)service effects payments in response to a PUT call.
+It requires an upstream REST service that charges credit cards.

 ![REST callstack](../docs/resilience-patterns/situation.png)

-This simple call-chain is great to demonstrate various important resilience patterns.
+This simple call-chain is perfect for demonstrating important resilience patterns.

-There are the following technology choices available for the code demos:
+The following technology choices are available for the code demos:

 * [**Java**](java/payment) + Spring, Hystrix, Camunda
 * [**C#**](csharp/payment) + Polly, Camunda
+* [**Node.js**](nodejs/payment) + [Brakes](https://github.com/awolden/brakes), Zeebe on Camunda Cloud

-There is a stripped down version available for:
+There is a stripped-down version available for:

 * [**GoLang**](go/payment-zeebe), Zeebe